 In addition to medications, other treatments may be used to treat dermatitis.

-Stasis dermatitis can be treated by wearing support stockings and elevating your legs to reduce their swelling.
+- Stasis dermatitis can be treated by wearing support stockings and elevating your legs above the level of the heart to reduce their swelling.
 Also, the underlying condition that is causing the leg swelling should be controlled.